Cloud monitoring for high-performing applications

 What is load balancer monitoring?

 Load balancer monitoring is the process of monitoring load balancers.
 These, often shortened to LB, are software or devices, both physical and virtual, that distribute incoming network traffic across multiple resources.
 LBs ensure high availability of applications or services, and prevent overload.
-Monitoring load balancers is therefore necessary to exploit their usefulness and avoid their failures, which would easily cause network congestions.
+Monitoring load balancers is therefore necessary to exploit their usefulness and avoid their failures, which could easily cause network congestions.

 What is a hyperscaler?

 Hyperscaler is a computing term that comes from the ability of hyperscaling a software architecture according to increased demand.
-There is no universally accepted definition of a hyperscaler but all the main cloud providers systems like AWS, Azure, GCP, IBM Cloud and so on, fit the definition of a hyperscaler.
+There is no universally accepted definition of a hyperscaler but all the main cloud providers systems such as AWS, Azure, GCP, IBM Cloud and so on, fit the definition of a hyperscaler.